Revix-Systems/Revix-Systems/README.md

 Thank you for supporting **Revix Systems**.

-Whether you're downloading our software, testing new features, or simply being part of our community, we truly appreciate your support.
+Whether you're downloading our software, testing new features, reporting bugs, or simply being part of our community, we truly appreciate your support.

 ### **See you on [Discord](https://discord.com/invite/RNNg5TS7h5)** 🚀